Ellior2/Ellior2.github.io/_posts/2016-11-28-Protein-Digestion.md

 1) Set up heating block and warmed up to 37C.
 Verified temperature with second thermometer.

-2) Got samples out of -80C as well at one aliquot of previously-made TCEP.
+2) Got samples out of -80C as well as one aliquot of previously-made TCEP.

 3) Vortexed samples gently and for each sample I pipetted the equivalent of 100ug of protein to a new labeled snaptop centrifuge tube.
 The protein concentrations were determined by the BCA assay completed on 11/23/2016.
 I put the leftover samples back in the -80C.